Creating Effective Job Postings That Attract Qualified Candidates

 - Compelling headline: Use a clear, accurate job title.
 Avoid internal titles or jargon that candidates will not search for.

-- Requirements: Separate must-have qualifications from nice-to-have qualifications
+- Qualifications: Separate must-have qualifications from nice-to-have qualifications.

-- Compensation and benefits: Include salary range and key benefits
+- Compensation and benefits: Include salary range and key benefits, where applicable.

 Legal Compliance in Job Postings

-Several legal requirements affect what you can and should include:
+Several legal considerations affect what you can and should include:

-- Pay transparency laws: A growing number of states and cities require salary ranges in job postings, including Colorado, California, New York, and Washington
+- Pay transparency laws: A growing number of states and cities may require salary ranges in job postings, including Colorado, California, New York, and Washington.
+Employers should consult legal counsel to ensure compliance with current laws.

-- Accurate requirements: Only include qualifications that are genuinely necessary for the job to avoid disparate impact claims
+- Accurate qualifications: Only include qualifications that are genuinely necessary for the job to avoid disparate impact claims.

-- OFCCP requirements: Federal contractors must include specific language about affirmative action and EEO
+- OFCCP requirements: Federal contractors should include specific language about affirmative action and EEO.

 Writing Inclusive Job Postings

-Research shows that the language in job postings significantly affects who applies:
+The language in job postings may affect who applies:

-- Limit requirements to what is truly necessary; studies show that women and minorities are more likely to self-select out when they do not meet every listed qualification
+- Limit qualifications to what is truly necessary; some studies suggest that women and minorities may self-select out when they do not meet every listed qualification.

-- Replace "requirements" with "what we're looking for" to reduce the perception that every item is mandatory
+- Consider using phrases like "what we're looking for" instead of "requirements" to reduce the perception that every item is mandatory.

 Optimizing for Visibility